-Revenue-Based Financing (RBF) inputs capital into a business based on its future revenues.
-As the business generates future revenue, a percentage of the top-line revenue (usually between 3-8%) is remitted.
-Once the payments have totaled the funding amount plus an agreed upon multiple (otherwise known as a “cap”), the loan has been repaid.
+Revenue-Based Financing (RBF) is non-dilutive funding based on a business’s recurring revenue.
+In exchange for funding, as the business generates future revenue, a percentage of cash receipts (usually between 3-8%) is remitted.
+Once the payments have totaled the funding amount plus an agreed upon multiple (otherwise known as a “cap”), the repayment obligation has been met.
+All of this occurs without the founders giving up control of their business.

 To best explain the process of RBF funding, let’s use an example.
 Acme Inc needs funding to accelerate customer acquisition for its SaaS solution.
-GSD Capital loans $250,000 to Acme taking no ownership in the company.
+GSD Capital loans $250,000 to Acme taking no ownership or control of the business.
 The funding agreement outlines the details of how the loan will be repaid, and sets a “cap”, or a point at which the loan has been repaid.
-Each month Acme Inc reviews the revenue and sends the agreed upon percentage to GSD.
+Each month Acme Inc reviews its cash receipts and sends the agreed upon percentage to GSD.
 If Acme experiences a rough patch, GSD shares in the downside.
 Monthly payments stop once the “cap” is reached and the loan is repaid.

 |Revenue-Based Financing||Equity-Based Financing|